EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding: Related Works

 In this part, we will present the relationships between the benchmarks of EgoExo-Fitness and relevant tasks.
 We will further introduce the motivations and set-ups in detail when introducing the benchmarks.

-{\textbf{Action Classification \& Localization}.
-As the fundamental tasks in video action understanding, action classification \cite{timesformer,i3d,action_recog_survey} and temporal action localization \cite{tadtr,actionformer,tal_survey} are widely explored in previous work.
-In our work, we benchmark EgoExo-Fitness on action classification and localization to present the domain gap of views and show the challenges of ego- and exo-centric full-body action understanding.
+{\textbf{Action Classification \& Localization}.} As the fundamental tasks in video action understanding, action classification \cite{lin2024rethinking,timesformer,i3d,action_recog_survey} and temporal action localization \cite{tadtr,actionformer,tal_survey,du2022weakly} are widely explored in previous work.
+In our work, we benchmark EgoExo-Fitness on action classification and localization to present the gap and characteristics across views in full-body action understanding.

-{\textbf{Sequence Verification}.
+{\textbf{Sequence Verification}}.
 Sequence Verification (SV) \cite{svip, weakly-svr,he2023collaborative} is proposed to study the action order of sequential videos under a scenario that precise temporal annotations are not provided.
-Today's benchmark on SV rather focuses on exocentric-SV (\ie, COIN-SV and Diving48-SV) or egocentric-SV (\ie, CSV).
+Today's benchmarks on SV rather focus on exocentric-SV (\ie, COIN-SV and Diving48-SV) or egocentric-SV (\ie, CSV).
 In this work, we present the first benchmark on cross-view sequence verification and provides extensive experimental analysis.

-{\textbf{Action Assessment}.
-Existing datasets on Action Assessment (or Skill Determination)} are mainly based on videos from either ego-cameras \cite{whos_better,jigsaws} or exo-cameras \cite{finediving,mtl-aqa,aqa7,logo,skating,raan,zeng2020hybrid,gao2020asymmetric}, which leads to single-view assessment ability.
-Also, today's popular AQA datasets only provide the annotations on action scores or pair-rankings, which is unable existing work to directly explore the interpretability of the predicted results.
+{\textbf{Action Assessment}.} Existing datasets on Action Assessment (or Skill Determination) are mainly based on videos from either ego-cameras \cite{whos_better,jigsaws} or exo-cameras \cite{finediving,mtl-aqa,aqa7,logo,skating,raan,zeng2020hybrid,gao2020asymmetric,zeng2024multimodal}, which leads to single-view assessment ability.
+Also, today's popular datasets only provide the annotations on action scores or paired rankings, which is unable existing work to directly explore the interpretability of the predicted results.
 To address the first issue, we introduce the first benchmark on Cross-View Skill Determination.
-For the second issue, we propose a novel task, Guidance-based Execution Verification (GEV), which aims to verify whether the execution of an action satisfies the given technical keypoints.
+For the second issue, we propose a novel task, Guidance-based Execution Verification, which aims to verify whether the execution of an action satisfies the given technical keypoints.